Puppet-Finland/puppet-wazuh_agent/README.md

 This is a simple and straightforward module to set up and manage Wazuh agent.
 No server side is and will not be supported.

+The assumption is that the agent side is only minimally set up and kept running.
+The server side will provide configuration remotely by using the agent.conf file.

-The drive behind this module was to have one for just the agent side, and keep a lean and mean with a simple and opinionated structure, as well as provide sensible defaults.
+The drive behind this module was to have one for just the agent side, and keep it lean and mean with a simple and opinionated structure, as well as provide sensible defaults.

 I've re-used some parts of Wazuh's official module here and there.
 All credits therefore go to them.
 Their module can be found here: [wazuh-puppet](https://github.com/wazuh/wazuh-puppet)

-To know more about Wazuh, visit [Wazuh website](https://wazuh.com)
+To learn more about Wazuh, visit [their website](https://wazuh.com)

 ## Usage